shastryulitzschorg/shastryulitzschorg.github.io/_posts/2019-08-16-giflib-proto-fuzzer.md

 Finally, giflib’s bug tracker itself tracks bugs and vulnerabilities found during its lifetime.
 The tracker contains about 35 bugs that can be considered security vulnerabilities (crash, information leakage etc.) over its lifetime of a little over 30 years (v1.0 dated 14 June 1989 [4]).
 That’s roughly one vulnerability every year, not bad eh?

-The histograms below shows in whichs components those vulnerabilities were found and when.
-Despite the utilities being the most promising target in number of vulnerabilities found, we decider to focus on the decoder, since it's the most impactful component.
+The histograms below shows in which components those vulnerabilities were found and when.
+Despite the utilities being the most promising target in number of vulnerabilities found, we decided to focus on the decoder, since it's the most impactful component.
 <!-- | Giflib component      | Number of vulnerabilities           |
 | ------------- |:-------------:|
 | Utilities | 25 |